Search RHCG Website

 The anaesthetic is given by a very experienced doctor called an Anaesthetist.
 It is their job to look after you whilst you are anaesthetised, keep you safe and stay with you until you wake up.

 An anaesthetic is a type of medicine.
-It can be given into a small tube in your hand or arm (a cannula) or sometimes through a mask or tube attached to a
+It can be given into a small tube in your hand or arm (a cannula) or sometimes through a mask or tube attached to a balloon that you breathe through.

 You can discuss what option you may prefer at the pre-assessment appointment.
 Sometimes there are reasons why one type of anaesthetic is better than another, which will be discussed with you by your anaesthetic doctor.